Your Operating Model Is Costing You Growth

 The Transition Is Not Incremental

-You cannot ease your way from one operating model to another by optimising parts.
+You cannot ease your way from one operating model to another by optimizing parts.

 The shift requires: